white-noise/rensetsu/README.md

 - reminded of what you don't know, reminded of you what you do know, with simple views

 ### immediate to do
-- distinction between account views and generic views
+- change to generic group toggle for kanji
 - kanji card format, scrubbing kanji json
-- basic styling for ease of testing
+- basic styling
-- kanji compound model (additional option to update when constituent kanji added to the database, if alternate kanji are used)
 - AJAX for adding and deleting kanji from groups quietly and inline

 ### points of caution